maxstellar/maxstellar-Biome-Macro/README.md

 ## Installation
 Download the [latest release](https://github.com/maxstellar/maxstellar-Biome-Macro/releases/latest) as a .zip file and extract into an empty folder.
 Run the .exe file and configure to your liking.<br><br>
-Alternatively, download and run the Python file, along with needed images and libraries.
+Alternatively, if you already have Python installed, download the Python file along with the required libraries and images, and run it from command line or with your preferred method.

 ## Common Issues
 ### Macro doesn't detect biomes